ancore/refine-java/DEV.md

 the results.

 At the moment there are few integration tests, which are using and testing the commands that are currently available in the library by executing specific scenarios.
-The scenarios are using the commands that are currently available in the library to complete specific job.
+The scenarios are using the commands to complete a specific job.
 They are validating straightforward execution and expect the commands to be completed successfully.

 The management of the `GraphDB` container is done in `IntegrationTest`, which basically creates singleton instance for the container, which will be reused in all concrete test implementations.
 This is done in order to save time and